narenranjit/the-over-engineered-resume/public/resume.md

 ### The Over-Engineered Resumé Generator

-Built to create this very resumé!
+Built to create this very resumé.
 It converts a Markdown file into sleek Web and PDF versions, formatting to make sure everything fits within 2 pages.

 Link: https://naren.is/building/git-resume